 When Should I Worry About Newborn Fast Breathing?

 Rapid breathing can sometimes indicate underlying breathing issues.
-Always remain vigilant for signs that may indicate the newborn stops breathing or experiences trouble breathing.
+Always remain vigilant for signs that your newborn is having trouble breathing.

 Look for the following signs of respiratory distress in your child:

-- Rapid Breathing (Tachypnea): A persistently increased breathing rate, often more than 60 breaths per minute, indicating the baby is working harder to get enough oxygen.
+- Rapid Breathing (Tachypnea): A persistently increased breathing rate, often more than 60 breaths per minute.

 - Chest Retractions: Visible pulling in of the skin around the ribs, breastbone, or neck with each breath as the baby uses extra muscles to breathe.